 …

 Once direct connectivity has been verified either by sending or receiving the reply RTCP probe packet, the endpoint shall transmit a genericIndication message to the responding endpoint containing the same OID shown in Table A.1.
 If both endpoints transmit and receive a genericIndication message containing the OID from Table A.1, then each endpoint can assume that bidirectional connectivity has been verified.
 At this point, each endpoint shall stop sending media and control to the supplied ITU-T H.245 OLC/OLCAck address and begin to stream media and control to the verified alternate or detected RTP/RTCP address and port.
+Where a [ITU-T H.460.19] MultiplexID has been supplied, the media and control stream shall be in the format specified in [ITU-T H.460.19] clause.
+7.3.2.
 The RTP channel shall be established in the same order, even if the channel is unidirectional, as the successful RTCP probe packet, that is, the successful RTCP probe packet receiver shall wait for the first RTP packet from the RTCP probe packet sender to enable it to assign the detected IP address and port to send media.

 …